distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Instead, [portfolio-insured minting](https://distbit.xyz/insured-prediction-market-minting/) keeps each outcome claim isolated and moves diversification to an insurance provider's balance sheet.
 The provider issues undercollateralised claims for selected low-probability outcomes across a risk-assessed portfolio.
 Each claim pays one dollar when its market resolves to its associated outcome and zero under the alternative outcome, regardless of resolutions elsewhere, so different markets can resolve independently.

 Portfolio-insured outcome claims can support the conditional payout layer as long as each impact contract specifies a bounded payout range.
 In the conditional-market index design, the conditional-asset source market can use the same form of collateral; the self-contained design does not require that source market.
-The impact oracle takes `probability_a(t)` from the secondary-market price of the outcome-A claim, not the provider's fee-inclusive mint quote.
-Because the claims retain standard payoffs, the ordinary two-outcome decomposition applies without a cross-market multiplicity adjustment.
+The impact oracle takes `probability_a(t)` from the secondary-market price of the outcome-A claim, not the provider's premium-inclusive mint quote.
+Because the claims retain standard payoffs, the ordinary two-outcome decomposition applies without a cross-market multiplicity adjustment which would be required under the above mentioned shared-collateral design.

 Across a portfolio, insured minting can supply these claims without locking a separate fully collateralised dollar behind every low-probability outcome.
 It reduces the capital cost of betting against overpriced low-probability claims and therefore, ceteris paribus, improves their pricing accuracy.
 It also makes more outcome claims available as collateral for conditional impact contracts and, when used, conditional-asset source markets.
 These improvements support a wider eligible probability band than the separately fully collateralised design, and reduce hedging costs.